thedejijoseph/raptor/README.md

 ### Raptor

-A server to fetch, parse, and return GitHub data
+A server to fetch, parse, and return data from certain APIs